Honey and Garlic Benefits for Immune Function

 • Potassium

-Raw honey also contains hydrogen peroxide, which explains why honey can be used as a topical remedy to help heal minor cuts, scrapes, and abrasions.
+Raw honey also contains hydrogen peroxide, which contributes to its antimicrobial properties.
+This explains why honey is often used topically to help support the healing of minor cuts, scrapes, and abrasions.

 Black garlic bulbs